 History of Vail Town

-Its construction began in spring 1962, and by fall 1966, the Town of Vail was incorporated.
-Since then it has continued to grow and have a number of facelifts.
-It’s now home to not only incredible skiing, but world class restaurants, hotels, condos, and spas.
+Its construction began in the spring of 1962, and by the fall of 1966, the Town of Vail was incorporated.
+Since then it has continued to grow and has a number of facelifts.
+It’s now home to not only incredible skiing, but world-class restaurants, hotels, condos, and spas.
 If I were to compare it to high school times – Vail is the popular kid with all the right stuff.

 However, one thing Vail isn’t is rustic and backwoods-ish…that is until I found this little gem where I woke up only 11 miles outside of Vail!

-Piney Lake – a Hidden Secret in Vail
+Piney Lake CO – a Hidden Secret in Vail